Xilinx/SDSoC-Tutorials/platform-creation-tutorial/lab-9-installing-applications-from-github.md

     <td align="center">Lab 9: Installing Applications from GitHub</td>
 </table>

-## Lab 9: Installing Applications from Github
+## Lab 9: Installing Examples from Github

 This tutorial demonstrates how to install examples that are available on Xilinx Github for the SDx environment.